zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Connie:  They don’t call him the bad boy of basketb all for nothing.
 I guess it’s our job to do some damage control.

 Walt:  Yeah, and fast.
-Once the press gets a hold o f this, they’ll have a field day.
+Once the press gets a hold of this, they’ll have a field day.

 Connie:  It’s going to be a long night.